 Practice can take the form of pretend play, cooperatively working together, or trying out a new skill with you as a coach and ready support.
 Practice is not only nice, it’s necessary in order for children to internalize new skills.
 That practice will help make vital new brain connections that strengthen each time your child performs the new action.

-- Use “Show me…” You may want to offer your child practice in truth telling when it’s tempting to lie.
-When you notice a misbehavior, before your child can attempt to cover it up, you might say: “Show me how you can tell about a mistake you made.
+- Use “Show me…” statements.
+You may want to offer your child practice in truth telling when it’s tempting to lie.
+When you notice a misbehavior, before your child can attempt to cover it up you might say, “Show how you can tell me about a mistake you made.
 Mistakes are part of learning.”

 - Follow up when your child makes mistakes to help them repair harm.
 If they know there are action steps they can take to make things better after a poor choice, they are far less likely to feel the need for lying.

 - Recognize effort.
-Frequently, we offer feedback on what children are not doing right but how often do we recognize when they are working on their behaviors?
-Recognize effort by saying “I notice…” like: “I notice how you told me when you broke the vase.
+Frequently, children get feedback on what they are not doing right, but how often do you recognize when they are working on their behaviors?
+Recognize effort by saying “I notice…” like, “I notice how you told me when you broke the vase.
 I appreciate your honesty!”

 - Discuss characters in stories.
-Courage to be true to self is a universal theme that is used in literature time and again.
+Courage to be true to self is a universal theme that comes up in literature time and again.
 Find these heroes, particularly those who are flawed and human.
 Point out their faults and frailties and then learn together how they triumph.
 Be sure to discuss how the conquering hero has to make choices that do not align with what others want.

 - Proactively remind.
-So often parents have a sense of when a child is tempted to lie.
-Just before they do, you may whisper in your child’s ear, “Remember we tell the truth even when we make mistakes and then, we’ll figure out the rest together.”
+Often parents have a sense of when a child is tempted to lie.
+Just before they do, you may whisper in your child’s ear, “Remember we tell the truth even when we make mistakes, and then we’ll figure out the rest together.”

 Step 4.
 Support Your Child’s Development and Success

-- Ask key questions before jumping to a response or a decisions for action.
-Parents are often in a position where they have to direct their children’s actions, but jumping in and directing our children’s actions can become the default if we are not careful.
+- Ask key questions before jumping to a response or a decision for action.
+Parents and those in a parenting role are often in a position where they have to direct their child’s actions, but jumping in and directing your child’s actions can become the default if you are not careful.
 Look for chances to ask questions before stepping in with directives.
-Open-ended questions promote thinking and help children internalize the evaluative process of responsible decision making – thinking through the action to consequence sequence before they act.
-Examples of questions might be:
+Open-ended questions promote thinking and help your child internalize the evaluative process of responsible decision making – thinking through the action to the consequence sequence before they act.

 - “How do you feel about making that decision?”